FlorescuAndrei/18-array-sort-algorithms/README.md

   -  Algorithm degrades quickly.

 **Selection Sort**
-  Selection sort is a sorting algorithm that selects the biggest element from an unsorted list in each iteration and places that element at the end of the unsorted list.
+  Selection sort is a sorting algorithm that selects the biggest element from an unsorted list in each iteration and places that element at the end of the unsorted list swapping it with the last element.
   Will usually perform better then bubble sort.
   -  In-place algorithm.
   -  O(n<sup>2</sup>) time complexity - quadratic.